 This amendment specifies YANG modules that enable configuration and status reporting for bridges and bridge components for the Multiple Spanning Tree Protocol (MSTP).
 This amendment addresses MSTP requirements arising from industrial automation networks, updating existing managed objects and updating the existing Management Information Base (MIB) to match the capabilities of the YANG modules.

+P802.1AXdz - YANG for Link Aggregation

+This amendment specifies YANG modules that allow configuration and status reporting for systems implementing Link Aggregation, and optionally Distributed Resilient Network Interconnect, based on the capabilities currently specified in clause 7 (management) and Annex D (Management Information Base definitions).
+This amendment also includes technical and editorial corrections in the description of existing IEEE Std 802.1AX functionality.

 802 Network Enhancements for the next decade